Two injured when vehicle crashes into building in north Wichita

 WICHITA, Kan.
-(KSN) – Wichita police responded to an injury accident Monday evening involving a vehicle crashing into a building at 3801 North Broadway.
+(KSNW) – Wichita police responded to an injury accident Monday evening involving a vehicle crashing into a building at 3801 North Broadway.
 The call came in around 8 p.m.

-Two occupants in the vehicle were injured in this crash, they had to be extracted by the fire department due to damage to their vehicle.
+Two occupants in the vehicle were injured.
+They had to be extricated by the fire department due to damage to their vehicle.
 Both were transported to a local hospital with non-life-threatening injuries.
 The building was occupied at the time of the crash, but the occupant was in a backroom and didn’t sustain any injuries.

 - Twitter flags President Trump’s tweet about Supreme Court decision on Pennsylvania voting